jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

                 return True
         return False

-  tests still pass
+  still green

-* These are nested conditionals and I can express them on one line by using the ``and`` keyword
+* I can express these conditions on one line with the and_ keyword

   .. code-block:: python